Gia Milinovich

 Gia Michele Milinovich (born 11 July 1969) is an American-British television presenter and writer.

 Early life

 Milinovich was born in Minnesota to a Croatian family.

 Career

 Milinovich presented television programmes such as Channel 4's Demolition Day (2003–2006), as well as Sky Sports, Nickelodeon and BBC Radio 5 Live shows.
 She produced the "behind the scenes" website for the film Sunshine and was part of the technical support team for the BBC programme Electric Dreams in 2009.

 Politics

-Milinovich is a convenor of the cross-party political movement, More United.
+Milinovich was a convenor of the cross-party political movement, More United.

+Since 2014 Milinovich has been involved in 'gender critical' politics.
+In January 2022, Milinovich was a member of the Advisory Group of Sex Matters, the British gender advocacy group.
+As of December 2025, she is no longer affiliated with the group.

 Personal life

 Milinovich married British particle physicist and television presenter Brian Cox in Duluth, Minnesota in 2003.
+As of 2025, she resides in London with Cox and their teenage son.